In our handy ExpressVPN video review, we take a look at some of their pros and cons.

 Please note that Private Use RFC IPs are local IPs only.
 They cannot be used to identify an individual, and so do not constitute an IP leak.

 Does ExpressVPN unblock Netflix?

-Unblocking such services is always a cat-and-mouse game, and readers occasionally report not being able to access them using ExpressVPN.
+Unblocking streaming services is always a cat-and-mouse game, and readers do occasionally report not being able to access them using ExpressVPN.
 In this case, the Smart DNS service makes a great fallback, and ExpressVPN always resolves the issue within a day or two at most.
-If you experience issues (as well as telling us in the comments below - please!), then the 24/7 live chat support will often be able to recommend a particular server that works.

 Ease of Use